the-engine-room/library/_books/rainforest-tech.md

 * [Security in-a-Box](https://info.securityinabox.org/vi) is a guide to digital security for activists and human rights defenders throughout the world produced by Frontline Defeners and Tactical Technology Collective
 * [Datahub](http://datahub.io/vi/about) is a data management platform that lets you search for data, register published datasets, create and manage groups of datasets

+---

+## About

+This site was created by [Rainforest Foundation Norway](www.regnskog.no/en/) and __[The Engine Room](//theengineroom.org)__  as an introduction to using technology to monitor and share information on rainforest issues, land rights and indigenous rights.
+A PDF copy of the report is available here: [link]

+Comments or questions?
+Contact [post@theengineroom.org](mailto:post@theengineroom.org) or [rainforest@rainforest.no](rainforest@rainforest.no).

+Rainforest Foundation Norway (RFN) is one of the world's leading organisations in the field of rights-based rainforest protection.
+Its mission is to support indigenous peoples and traditional populations of the world's rainforests in their efforts to protect their environment and fulfil their rights by assisting them in:
+- Securing and controlling the natural resources necessary for their long-term well-being and managing these resources in ways which do not harm their environment, violate their culture or compromise their future;
+- and developing the means to protect their individual and collective rights and to obtain, shape, and control basic services from the state.
+RFN collaborates closely with more than 70 local and national environmental, indigenous and human rights organisations in 11 countries in the Amazon region, Central Africa, Southeast Asia, and Oceania.

+### Contributors

+The Engine Room is an international organisation that helps activists, social change organisations, and change agents make the most of data and technology to increase their impact.
+The Engine Room provides direct, project-level support for social change organisations; brings together communities to coordinate emerging ideas and collect practitioners; and documents and publishes findings to help anyone in the sector make better decisions about using data and technology.

+[Tom Walker](https://www.theengineroom.org/our_team/tom-walker/) and [Tin Geber](https://www.theengineroom.org/our_team/tin-geber/) researched and wrote the main narrative, while [Ruth Miller](http://ruthmiller.net/) led work on the design and visuals creation.
+Vemund Olsen and Christopher Wilson provided invaluable input and editing support.
+The site sourcecode is available on [Github](https://github.com/the-engine-room/library/).